 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.

 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling, Triple/Quad Cabins

 After arriving at Baltra airport, be greeted by a cruise representative and board a bus to Puerto Ayora for the first visit on the islands: the Fausto Llerena Tortoise Breeding Center.
 Here, you will see tortoises from different islands.
 They are divided according to four different stages: eggs, neonates, juveniles (held here until they are mature enough to be "repatriated"), and adults.

-Afterwards, head back to Puerto Ayora, where you will have some time to explore the town and shops on your own before boarding the M/Y Passion at around 5:00 p.m.
+Afterwards, head back to Puerto Ayora, where you will have some time to explore the town and shops on your own before boarding the ship in the early evening.
 Once on board, be welcomed by the crew and captain, have a short security drill and enjoy dinner and the briefing for the next day's activities.

 Spend the day on Floreana, legendary homestead of infamous Baroness Eloise Von Wagner de Bousquet.
 Discover the olivine beaches of Punta Cormorant and keep an eye out for Greater Flamingos on your way to a special beach that is a sea turtle nesting ground with some of the finest sand you’ll set foot on.
 End the outing with a short panga ride to Devil’s Crown, a key snorkeling site.